Sorry, you need to enable JavaScript to visit this website.

 Family benefit system is complemented by the programme “Good Start” – a grant for all students are commencing the school year.
 It is granted to every student up to the age of 20 (24 in cases of disability), regardless of the family income.
 It is valued at 300 PLN.
 A system of discounts for family with 3 or more children has also been introduced under the name of “Large Family Card”.

-Since January 1st, 2022, for the second and each subsequent child aged 12 to 35 months, a special benefit is being provided – Family Care Capital (Rodzinny Kapitał Opiekuńczy) at 12 thousand PLN.
-The money is provided in monthly payments of 500 PLN over two years, or 1000 PLN per month over a year, depending on the parents’ decision.
+Since January 1st, 2022, for the second and each subsequent child aged 12 to 35 months, a special benefit was provided – Family Care Capital (Rodzinny Kapitał Opiekuńczy) at 12 thousand PLN.
+The money was provided in monthly payments of 500 PLN over two years, or 1000 PLN per month over a year, depending on the parents’ decision.
+The programme closed on the 1st of October 2024, and was replaced by one of the modules of the new Active Parent initiative.

 Health care